riddopic/server-provisioning/README.md

 Setup Tasks
-The following tasks should be used to set up your environment rake setup:analytics      # Activate Analytics Server rake setup:chef_server    # Setup a Chef Server rake setup:cluster        # Setup the Chef Infrastructure Provisioning Environment rake setup:generate_env   # Generate a Chef Infrastructure Provisioning Environment rake setup:prerequisites  # Install all the prerequisites on you system rake setup:supermarket    # Create a Supermarket Server
+The following tasks should be used to set up your environment rake setup:analytics      # Create a Chef Analytics Server rake setup:chef_server    # Create a Chef Server rake setup:cluster        # Setup the Chef Infrastructure Provisioning Environment rake setup:compliance     # Create a Chef Compliance Server rake setup:generate_env   # Generate a Chef Infrastructure Provisioning Environment rake setup:jenkins        # Create a Jenkins Server rake setup:prerequisites  # Install all the prerequisites on you system rake setup:splunk         # Create a Splunk Server with Analytics Integration rake setup:supermarket    # Create a Supermarket Server rake setup:terraform      # Terraform the Infrastructure, Network and Environment

 Maintenance Tasks
 The following tasks should be used to maintain your environment